Grace89/Stage-structured-Jolly-Seber-model/README.md

 For more information on these models, I highly recommend the book: Bayesian population analysis using WinBUGs by Marc Kéry and Michael Schaub.

+#There are 5 files:

+1. Simulate data
+2. Write model in BUGS language
+3. Bundle the data needed
+4. Compare the estimated parameter values from model output to truth
+5. Examine model fit